DecodedCo/hacker-probing/README.md

 ## Architecture

-There are 2 main components to this suite:
+There are 3 components to this suite:

-### Shell scripts to collect the Probe Requests
+### 1. Shell scripts to collect the Probe Requests

 In `shell-scripts` you will find two shell scripts to collect the probe requests using a WiFi network card that is able to go into monitor mode.

-### Node API and Frontend
+### 2. Node API

-To store and visualize the probe requests through a web frontend (so you could, for example, leave the sniffing device on a Raspberry Pi), there is a node.js frontend.
+To store the probe requests through a RESTful API (so you could, for example, leave the sniffing device on a Raspberry Pi), there is a node.js backend.

 `npm install`

 `npm start`

-* `GET /` will eventually contain the frontend for visualizing the data stored
 * `GET /api/` is an endpoint which points to other available endpoints:
   * `POST /api/` will process the data sent from the shellscripts
   * `DELETE /api/` will clear currently stored data
   * `GET /api/ssids/` will return a list of SSIDs by count requested
   * `GET /api/users/` will return a list of MACs with SSIDs requested per MAC

+### 3. Frontend for visualization

+To visualize the API data for social profiling:

+* `GET /` contains a single page view of SSIDs, which you can double click on to reveal users, which you can double click on to visualize SSIDs.

 ## Usage